Ways to give

 Collect donations for your anniversary

-By asking to support an existing foundation or a foundation you have established in the support fund instead of gifts, you have the opportunity to support the University of Tartu and research and teaching, academic family and students in an area that is important to you.
+By asking people to support an existing fund or a fund you have established instead of giving gifts, you can support the University of Tartu, as well as research and teaching, the academic community and students in a field that matters to you.

 Turn your legacy into a memorial fund

-A legacy made on the basis of a will is one way to perpetuate your name for future generations, as well as share the values you have created with the future generations.
-Charitable legacy is a good practice widely spread in the Western world.
-You do not have to leave all your assets to relatives, you can also give something back to society.
-Many have received a university education for free - making your will to the university is an opportunity to express gratitude for providing the skills and knowledge necessary for life and thereby help young students achieve their goals.
+A legacy made by will is one way to perpetuate your name for future generations, as well as pass on the values you have created to future generations.
+Charitable legacy is a good practice well-established in the Western world.
+You do not have to leave all your assets to relatives; you can also give a part of it back to society.
+Many people have received a university education for free – making a will to the university is an opportunity to express gratitude for the skills and knowledge that have shaped your life, and help young students achieve their goals.

-With a will, you can bequeath all your assets or specific items to the university (a sum of money, a library, valuable art, real estate, stocks, etc.).
-Bequest of a specific asset is called a bequest.
-A will can be drawn up by a notary, who will help you write down all the instructions correctly.
-The last will and testament can also be drawn up from beginning to end by yourself, or if it is drawn up by someone else, it must be signed by the testator in the presence of two impartial witnesses.
-Such home wills are valid for 6 months and need to be constantly renewed.
-In the will, it would be correct to name the University of Tartu Foundation as the heir instead of the University of Tartu, since the foundation's purpose is to raise funds to support the development of the university.
+With a will, you can leave the university all your assets or specific items (such as money, a personal library, valuable fine art, real estate, stocks, etc.).
+The bequest of a specific asset is called a legacy.
+A will can be drawn up by a notary, who will ensure that everything is properly set out.
+The last will may also be written entirely by hand, or, if drafted by someone else, it must be signed by the testator in the presence of two impartial witnesses.
+Such privately prepared wills are valid for six months and need regular renewal.
+In the will, it is appropriate to name the University of Tartu Foundation rather than the University of Tartu as the beneficiary, since the foundation's purpose is to raise and manage funds to support the university's development.

-The will can specify the purpose of the charitable inheritance (for example, supporting students in a certain field).
-At the request of the testator, a separate special-purpose memorial fund can be established from the assets of the will or the assets can be directed to an already existing fund.
-It can also be left to the university to decide how to use the assets.
-If desired, an executor (trustee) can be appointed in the will, who has the right to monitor whether the inheritance is used for its intended purpose.
+The will can specify the intended use of the charitable bequest (for example, to support students in a certain field).
+At the testator’s request, a separate special-purpose memorial fund can be established from the assets of the will, or the funds may be directed to an existing fund.
+The use of the legacy may also be left to the university’s discretion.
+If desired, an executor (trustee) can be appointed in the will, who has the right to oversee whether the legacy is used according to its intended purpose.

-When resolving the inheritance matter, the notary will contact the university and inform about the right of inheritance.
-If the will is formalized abroad, the competent authority of the relevant country will contact the university.
-See more about inheritance and bequests at parimine.notar.ee.
+When managing the legacy, the notary will contact the university and inform them of their entitlement.
+If the will is administered abroad, the competent authority of the relevant country will contact the university.
+For more information about succession and bequests, see parimine.notar.ee.

-Let us know about your support request at tysiht@ut.ee or contact us by phone at 737 5852 or 506 4506 (Leelo Muru, Head of the University of Tartu Foundation).
-Together we will find the most suitable solution!
+Please let us know about your support request at tysiht@ut.ee or contact us by phone at 737 5852 or 506 4506 (Leelo Muru, Head of the University of Tartu Foundation).
+Together, we will find the most suitable solution.